kaldas/kaldas.github.io/_posts/2016-11-18-creating-fast-microservices-and-the-cap-theorem.md

 featured_image: /images/cover.jpg
 ---

 When I was young I thought the fastest applications in the universe were coded in Assembly, C and C++ by mythical bearded software engineers.
-In reality, a visual basic application making smart decisions about when to do I/O calls can be faster than any C or C++ application.
-Let's find out why I/O time is the foundation of low latency.
+In reality, a visual basic application making smart decisions about when to do I/O calls can be faster than any C application that does too much I/O.

 ## Did I just say Visual Basic can be faster than C++?